UPPMAX/HPC-python/docs/common/login.rst

    - You were invited to be part of the course project.
    - If you already have research projects in any of the clusters you can use them.
 The CPU-hours required during the course will be low!

-.. admonition:: **Learning outcomes**

-   - Be able to login, where you are

 .. tip::

    - If you have user account and *research* project on Kebnekaise, follow the **HPC2N** track below.